 As part of our collaboration agreements with our partners for the development, manufacture, and supply of products based on our Pulmonary Technology, we generally agree to defend, indemnify, and hold harmless our partners from and against third party liabilities arising out of the agreement, including product liability and infringement of intellectual property.
 The term of these indemnification obligations is generally perpetual any time after execution of the agreement.
 There is no limitation on the potential amount of future payments we could be required to make under these indemnification obligations.
-We have never incurred costs to defend lawsuits or settle claims related to these indemnification obligations.
+To date we have not incurred significant costs to defend lawsuits or settle claims related to these indemnification obligations.
 If any of our indemnification obligations is triggered, we may incur substantial liabilities.
-Because the obligated amount of this agreement is not explicitly stated, the overall maximum amount of the obligations cannot be reasonably estimated.
-Historically, we have not been obligated to make significant payments for these obligations, and no liabilities have been recorded for these obligations on our balance sheet as of March 31, 2006 or December 31, 2005.
+Because the obligated amount under these agreements is not explicitly stated, the overall maximum amount of the obligations cannot be reasonably estimated.
+No liabilities have been recorded for these obligations on our balance sheet as of September 30, 2006 or December 31, 2005.